KIMB-technologies/TaskTimeTerminate/README.md

 - `ttt s all`
 - `ttt s range 2020-01-11 2020-01-15`
 - `ttt s range 2020-01-11`

+The available categories can be edited using `ttt conf cats add|del|list`, When deleting a category, the corresponding task won't be deleted too.
+The categories are used to display the values in the dropdown of the dialogs.

+If some typo has occurred there is are two possibilities to change finished tasks:
+1. `ttt conf merge` Merge tasks of different names into one single name.
+With other words e.g. rename tasks called `ProectX` to `ProjectX`.
+2. `ttt conf edit 2020-01-21` Edit the finished tasks of a specified day.
+The system will show a list of all tasks finished that day.
+Afterwards one can choose a task and either change or delete it.
+	While changing allows to change the name, category and duration.

 ## Setup
 The tool supports Linux (like Ubuntu, Linux Mint), macOS and Windows.